-0.910 Poise and Self Improvement for Women
+0.910 Poise and Self Improvement for Women (3 Lab Hrs/Wk)

-vement for Women 1-3 Credit (3 Leb Hrs/Wk)

 A course planned to help the student develop a greater understanding of the importance of efficient personal management, optimal health and nutrition and personal appearance in the development of the individual.
-Groomlng, wardrobe planning, etiquette and visual poise will be emphasized.
+Grooming, wardrobe planning, etiquette and visual poise will be emphasized.

-0.918 Senior Workshop
+0.918 Senior Workshop 1 Credit (3 Hrs/Wk)